 - Chose healthy whole nutritious snacks.
 Some examples of healthy snacks are baby carrots with hummus, raw or lightly salted nuts and seeds such as almonds, walnuts, cashews, sunflower or pumpkin seeds, plant based smoothies or juices, and healthy nut and fruit bars ideally under 10 grams of sugar.

-- Choose healthy protein.
+- Choose skin-friendly protein.
 Some examples are wild Alaskan salmon, a great source of omega-3 fatty acids and vitamin D, sardines, cage-free eggs, organic turkey or organic free-range chicken.

-- Replace gluten or foods high in carbohydrates such as white bread, potatoes, pasta, white rice or crackers with whole wheat grains, quinoa, lentils, legumes, millet, buckwheat, brown rice, sweet potatoes or gluten-free crackers.
+- Replace gluten or foods high in carbohydrates such as white bread, potatoes, pasta, white rice or crackers with whole wheat grains, quinoa, lentils, legumes, millet, buckwheat, brown rice, or sweet potatoes.
 In general it is best to cut down or avoid gluten as it can lead to digestive issues and skin issues.

 - Cut out fried foods, highly processed foods and junk food.
 Choose whole nutritious snacks instead of chips, sugary granola bars, candy, etc.